KeSun-2025/Order-ahead-for-pickup/README.md

 beta_m = 1 corresponds to the travel rate interval β ∈ [0.5, 1.5]

 beta_m = 2 corresponds to the travel rate interval β ∈ [1.5, 2.5]

+## Figure EC1 (Matlab)

+The code for Figure EC1 is located in `matlab/FigEC1/`.

+- `FigEC1_Cancellation_max.m` computes the throughput under the cancellation model with optimal information.
+- `FigEC1_OrderAhead_max.m` computes the throughput under the order-ahead model with optimal information.
+- `FigEC1_Rejection_max.m` computes the throughput under the rejection model with optimal information.

+Users can modify the value of `d` in each script to generate results.